How Better Technology Can Help Your Hotel Staff

 Analog phone systems are rapidly becoming a thing of the past.
 With a VoIP (voice over internet protocol) phone system, your rooms aren’t tied to a particular phone number.
 You can add or move phone lines as you see fit, incorporating lines for conference phones, new departments, or third-party services.

-With a VoIP system, guests won’t have to wait on hold just because the person at the front desk is busy with a face-to-face interaction.
+With a VoIP system, guests won’t have to wait on hold just because the person at the front desk is busy with face-to-face interaction.
 They can be routed through an automated phone tree to get the basic information they want or sent to an off-site answering service without even knowing that the call has been forwarded.

 Letting a phone system handle the small tasks like telling people your address, setting up wake-up calls, and letting them know when breakfast starts will leave your staff free to handle the more important human interactions that really improve a guest’s experience.